covcom/205CDE/04 HTML5 forms/README.md

 In addition to using different input types, we can also use patterns a.k.a.regular expressions.
 Using patterns, we can validate user inputs even more precisely.

-Pattern is an encoded sequence of characters that define a pattern of text characters.
+The pattern is an encoded sequence of characters that define a pattern of text characters.
 Remember that client-side validation is not reliable as the only means of validation, it is useful to make the user interface more pleasant.

-For example, a Finnish social security number (similar to UK National Insurance number) is often 999999-999X (for those who are born in the 20th century).
+For example, a Finnish social security number (similar to UK National Insurance number) is often 999999-999X (for those who were born in the 20th century).
 The first 6 digits are the birth date: day, month and year's last two numbers.
 After "-" there are 3 digits and the last character can be either digit or letter from A to Y. If we want to make a pattern of this, it would be

 ```html
 <input type="text" pattern="\d{6}\-\d{3}([0-9A-Y])" ...>